himax16/APC523-S2022/setup/guide.md

 3. Make sure you can login to `adroit` through either `ssh` or [MyAdroit](https://myadroit.princeton.edu/).\
 In MyAdroit, click on *Clusters* > *Adroit Cluster Shell Access*, or click [here](https://myadroit.princeton.edu/pun/sys/shell/ssh/adroit).
 ![MyAdroit shell](myadroit_console.png)
-4. Load `conda` in the cluster using `module` command
+4. Load `conda` in the cluster using `module` command.
 ```
-module load anaconda3
+module load anaconda3/2021.11
 ```
+Note that you need to specify the `anaconda` version which you can check through `module avail` command.
 5. Test that `conda list` give the list of currently installed packages.
+You can check the current environment and the `conda` version using `conda info` command.
 ![Adroit `conda`](adroit_conda.png)

 ## Setting up `conda` environment